alexbwheeler/alexbwheeler.github.io/_projects/mcgill_university.md

 	<img src="/images/portfolio/mcgill/pin.jpg">
 </div>

-## Martlet Pamphlet

-Pamphlet for the Martlet Foundation and its scholarships.
+### Chancellor Day Circle Logo

+Chancellor Day Circle is a group founded to acknowledge the faculty’s most significant supporters.
+I illustrated the logo based on the architecture of the actual Chancellor Day Hall building, located on Peel Street in Montreal.
+Designed during my design stage at McGill University with the University Advancement department creative team.

 ![](/images/portfolio/mcgill/martlet-pamphlet-wide.jpg)

+### Martlet Pamphlet

+Pamphlet for the Martlet Foundation and its scholarships, also done during my stage.